INFORMSJoC/2021.1058/README.md

 The software in this repository is a snapshot (last revised on 2020/07/20) of the software that was used in the research reported in the paper [alfonso: Matlab package for nonsymmetric conic optimization](WILL INSERT LINK HERE) by Dávid Papp and Sercan Yıldız.

 **Important: This code is being developed on an ongoing basis at [https://github.com/dpapp-github/alfonso](https://github.com/dpapp-github/alfonso).
-Please go there if you would like to get a more recent version or would like support.**
+Please go there if you would like to get a more recent version or would like support.** This repository is a snapshot of that project, taken on 2020-Aug-06 from at [`commit 77300b05ea9b5fa53eef6a6a7ea6a518063a7f07`](https://github.com/dpapp-github/alfonso/commit/77300b05ea9b5fa53eef6a6a7ea6a518063a7f07).

 The package also includes an implementation of the sum-of-squares optimization algorithm based on non-symmetric conic optimization and polynomial interpolants presented in: